 For level 2 activities, or ‘called-in’ Level 1 activities, the Board of the EPA will determine what level of assessment is required.
 Smaller projects may only be required to prepare an Environmental Effects Report (EER), while projects which are larger, located in sensitive areas or subject to a high level of public interest may be required to prepare a detailed Development Proposal and Environmental Management Plan (DPEMP).
 The EPA has set general guidelines for the content of a DPEMP and the Board may also set project specific guidelines that must be addressed.

-If a proposed development is likely to affect a heritage site under the Historic Cultural Heritage Act 1995 a threatened species under the Threatened Species Protection Act 1995 the developer must also fully investigate the likely impacts of the development upon these areas.
+If a proposed development is likely to affect a heritage site under the Historic Cultural Heritage Act 1995 or a threatened species under the Threatened Species Protection Act 1995 the developer must also fully investigate the likely impacts of the development upon these areas.
 If a developer or any person is in possession of or in charge of an aboriginal site under the Aboriginal Heritage Act 1975 they must notify the Director.